woodie/forecast/design-doc.md

 ### App schema

-The Place will include attributes from the Geocoder API and reference the current weather and forecasts will reference Place.
+The Place will include attributes from the Geocoder API and reference the current weather and forecasts.
 Once we create a place, it should not require continuous updating.
 We will cache current and forecast data from the API.